Cuongvn08/Machine-Learning-Coursera-AndrewNg/README.md

 List of folder:
   + Assignment: contains all 8 assignments.
   + Document: contains all lecture notes of all weeks.
   + Peer_Certificate_Patch: this is one of the most challenges when doing assignment.
 We need to apply this patch to each assignment before submitting.
-Please read "readme.tex" to know how to patch.
+Please read "readme.txt" to know how to patch.

 List of main contents of Machine Learning course:
   + Week 1: